voscarmv/conference_page/README.md

 ### Images

-The images used for this project have been released for non-commercial use, and are available online here:
+The icons used for this project have been released for non-commercial use.
+All icons and images belong to their original creators.
+They are are available online here:

 - [https://www.flickr.com/photos/hellocatfood/11287069044/](https://www.flickr.com/photos/hellocatfood/11287069044/)
 - [https://commons.wikimedia.org/wiki/File:Glitch_Art.jpg](https://commons.wikimedia.org/wiki/File:Glitch_Art.jpg)